adarshukla3005/SearchEngine/README.md

 4. Click "Create Web Service"

-The deployment process will:
-1. Install dependencies
-2. Start the application with gunicorn
-3. Load the optimized index
-4. Make your search engine available at your Render URL

 ## Configuration

-Edit `config.py` to customize crawler behavior, classification thresholds, Google search settings, and other options.
+Edit `utils/config.py` to customize crawler behavior, classification thresholds, and other options.
+The current configuration is set to:

-## How It Works

-### Local Search Mode
+- Crawl up to 1000 pages
-1. Crawls the web starting from seed URLs
+- Maximum depth of 5 from seed URLs
-2. Classifies content to identify personal blogs
-3. Indexes the content for efficient retrieval
-4. Provides search functionality through a web interface
+- Rate limiting of 0.2 seconds between requests
+- Three primary seed URLs (with more available but commented out)
+- Skip previously crawled pages to avoid duplication